yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 distinct from it.
 Specifically, the ticket acts as a "second factor" for proving the server's identity;
 the ticket does not authenticate the client.
-The committed lifetime indicates for how long the server promises to accept the ticket, i.e. to retain the server-side ticket-encryption key.
+The committed lifetime indicates for how long the server promises to retain the server-side ticket-encryption key, which allows it to complete the protocol exchange correctly and prove its identity.
 The committed lifetime is typically on the order of weeks or months.
 We follow the Trust On First Use (TOFU) model, in that the first server authentication is only based on PKI certificate validation, but for any follow-on sessions, the client is further ensuring the server's